Filaments of crime: Informing policing via thresholded ridge estimation: Introduction

-Previous scholars have explored patrol route optimization through a variety of techniques such as multi-agent-based simulations, for example \citet{Fukunaga1975}, machine learning as in \citet{li2011police} and \citet{marchant2018cox}, and graph theory and evolutionary computing \citep{chawathe2007organizing, al2016automatic}.
-These studies consistently illustrate that route optimization is a feasible task, and agencies can apply advanced methods that account for resources and time.
-The primary issues among these methods are their complexity and limited application.
-In addition, the use of complex analytics to optimize route efficiency ignores the basic patrol services to the greater community.
+Previous scholars explored patrol route optimization through a variety of techniques, including multi-agent-based simulations \cite{Fukunaga1975}, machine learning \cite{li2011police, marchant2018cox}, and graph theory and evolutionary computing \cite{chawathe2007organizing, al2016automatic}.
+These studies consistently show that route optimization is a feasible task, and account for resources and time.
+The primary issue among these methods is their limited application, as more complex approaches do not equate to effectiveness.
+Covering each street and hot spot by spending little time between places may lead to hot spots not meeting the required dosage or frequency of visits \cite{kringen2017assessing}.
+In turn, these patrols may have limited effectiveness or backfire \cite{linning2018weak}.

+Both practices, hot spot patrols and patrol optimization, tend to focus on the hot spot's epicenter.
+Thus, the mismatch between the two bodies creates a gap in efficiency and effectiveness.
+This mismatch demonstrates three problems.
+First, patrol algorithms' implementations fixate on a single spot for hot spot patrols \cite{Eck2005}.
+Secondly, common practices of identifying hot spots lack patrol direction \cite{chainey2008utility, ratcliffe2010crime}.
+Thirdly, patrol optimization algorithms propose a comprehensive list of all routes to be covered, thus under-patrolling areas.

+In this paper, we suggest a way to bridge this gap.
+Recently, advances in statistics to perform density ridge estimation have enabled the construction of ridges that follow high-density areas, or modes, of a distribution and allow for higher-dimensional extensions \cite{Ozertem2011, Chen2015c}.
+In effect, this means the extraction of curvilinear structures, or `filaments', that show high-density pathways reflecting an underlying distribution.
+As such, density ridges are different from mode-finding hot spot approaches, offering the identification of a connected network while identifying finer-grained structures less prone to oversmoothing risks \cite{Genovese2014}.